I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_data_header.md

 </tr>
 </table>

+`wSize`

+Specifies the size, in bytes, of the DATA_HEADER structure.

 `wDataID`

 If the data section contains font metrics data, this value must be a unique font identifier.
 For fonts that are permanently downloaded by the font installer, this value should be the downloaded font's identifier.